farque65/ad-skipper/README.md

-# Ad Skipper Chrome Extension
+# Skipper Chrome Extension

 ## Overview

-**Ad Skipper** is a Chrome extension designed to enhance your browsing experience by automatically clicking the "Skip Ad" button on supported websites.
+**Skipper** is a Chrome extension designed to enhance your browsing experience by automatically clicking the "Skip Ad" button on supported websites.
 This extension helps you avoid interruptions from advertisements, allowing you to enjoy your content seamlessly.

 ## Features